Going Awesome Places

 Next, you'll want the right gear to capture the moment.
 The central theme around this is that you need to stabilize your shot.
 Here are some high level recommendations:

 • Tripod – This is a must.
-Whether it's something simple like a Gorilla Pod or a good carbon fibre tripod like my Sirui, this will keep your camera still while it is taking that long exposure shot
+Whether it’s something simple like a Gorilla Pod or a good carbon fiber tripod like my Sirui, this will keep your camera still while it is taking that long exposure shot

 • Advanced camera – For any serious photos of the northern lights, you'll want an advanced-class camera (I'm not sure what else to call it).
 Whether it's a DSLR or a mirrorless camera, you're looking for one that has a full M (manual) mode